 - ii.
 To create a text box with a width specified, and that automatically wraps text to the next line and grows in height, click and drag to draw a box where you want the text box to be.
 The height drawn may snap back to a single text line height.
 However it will grow in height as you type more text into it.

-- Figure 4, below shows text typed within the text box.
+- Figure 5, below shows text typed within the text box.
 In subsequent tutorials, you will learn how you can work with text boxes, and format them.
 Also, a text box is just another shape in PowerPoint.
-So, any of the tutorials on using shapes in PowerPoint are relevant to working with text boxes.
+So, any of the editing options used for shapes in PowerPoint will work similarly when used upon text boxes.

-Figure 4: Text typed within the text box
+Figure 5: Text typed within the inserted text box

-Text Basics: Inserting a Text Box in PowerPoint (Index Page)Inserting a Text Box in PowerPoint 2016 for Windows
+Text Basics: Inserting a Text Box in PowerPoint (Index Page)Inserting a Text Box in PowerPoint 2016 for Mac

-Inserting a Text Box in PowerPoint 2016 for Mac
+Inserting a Text Box in PowerPoint 2013 for Windows